 There is something intriguing and exciting about treasure maps, and it’s one of the most popular things among kids.
 Ask them to create their own treasure maps, either for a hunt in an imaginary land or a real land.

 27. Painting with sponges

 This is a very easy and fun way to get messy with your kids.
-Cut the sponges into any shape you like, then dip it in the paint, and stamp it on a paper!
+Cut the sponges into any shape you like, then dip it in the paint, and stamp it on paper!
 Don’t know where to start?
-Cut the sponges into different sizes of circle (circle stamp is the most versatile), and use it to create the sun, clouds, caterpillar, flowers, trees, or anything your kids want.
+Cut the sponges into different sizes of the circle (circle stamp is the most versatile), and use it to create the sun, clouds, caterpillar, flowers, trees, or anything your kids want.

 28. Holi painting

 Kids love colorful paintings, and Holi is the perfect inspiration for this idea.
 Using watercolor paint and a brush, create a Holi painting with a burst of colors!
 Simply mix the paint with water, dip the brush in it and let it drizzle.
 Try it with as many colors as your kids like.

 Use dark-colored paper and paint your fireworks with bright colors.
 If you want to make it more fun for the kids, use a straw to ‘paint’ the fireworks.
 First, cut each straw in half.
 Then mix the paint with water (it should be watery enough for the easier spread), and drop the paint onto the paper so it makes a puddle.
 Using the straw, blow on the puddle to spread it, and watch as the puddle turns into a fireworks explosion!
 Repeat this process until you get a lively, colorful painting of fireworks.
 You can add more details with paintbrushes.